twodeadgirls/twodeadgirls.github.io/_posts/2019-09-22-photographymatters.md

 Does photography really matter - fuck that's a hard question.

 I remember Alec Soth asked this same question several years ago when he carried his class to a exhibit by [Joachim Schmid](http://www.lumpenfotografie.de).
 Schmid's work is made from found photographs not ones he photographs himself.
 Soth said its unfair a anonymous police photographer can be so good.
-I dont know Laec , maybe one day I will meet him as I am certainly a fan.
-But I suspect Soth is speaking in code.
-Hes asking us to have that same feeling so we recoginize something.
-Like the artissts that remain childlike in wonder for maximum creativity a photogrpaher has to be immersed in the moment.
-The rest is less importnat that what we feel and see.
+I dont know Soth , maybe one day I will meet him as I am a fan.
+But I suspect Soth is speaking to us beyond what his words mean.
+Hes asking us to have that same feeling so we recoginize something inside us.
+Like the artists that remain childlike in wonder for maximum creativity a photographer has to be immersed in moment.
+The rest is less importnat than what we feel and see.
 The power not being in a skill or piece of equipment but in the moment itself.
 <figure>
 <img src="https://jonbcarroll.s3.us-east-2.amazonaws.com/2019092205_002tpktg.jpg">
   <figcaption> via the <a href="http://www.nla.gov.au/what-we-collect/pictures">National Library of Austraila</a> / New South Wales Police Dept. </figcaption>